How to Speak to Someone Who Doesn't Know English: A Practical Guide for Workplace Communication

 Both OSHA and the EEOC mandate that employers must provide training and safety instructions in languages their employees can understand.
 Simply having employees sign attendance sheets for English-only safety training when they don't fully comprehend the content puts both workers at risk and employers in legal jeopardy.

-Steps to Ensure Safety and Compliance
+Take Steps to Ensure Safety and Compliance

 Understand the Consequences of Non-Compliance

-Remember, if an accident occurs and OSHA investigates, they may interview employees to verify their understanding of safety protocols.
+If an accident occurs and OSHA investigates, they may interview employees to verify their understanding of safety protocols.
 If they discover that employees couldn't understand their training due to language barriers, your company could face significant penalties, regardless of signed attendance sheets.

 Creating an Inclusive Workplace Environment